Neuro-iX/Tutorials/README.md

 Learning outcomes

+0. Structure of office computers
-0. List of softwares installed
+1. List of softwares installed
-1. Shared folders
-2. Rules